 Parents must also execute a Release and Waiver of Liability for Administering Emergency Treatment to Children with Severe Allergies form.
 This form releases The Child Development Center from liability for administering treatment to children with severe allergies and taking other necessary actions set forth in the Severe Allergy form, provided The Child Development Center exercises reasonable care in taking such actions.
+The Child Development Center does not carry or administer unassigned Epi-Pens.
+All Epi-pens must be provided by a parent or guardian and assigned to the specific child in accordance with the child's medical forms.

-23.4 Dispensing of Medication
+22.4 Dispensing of Medication / Sunscreen / Insect Repellant